nanaakuaobota/walmart_sales_sql_query/README.md

 ## Introduction

 The growth of supermarkets in most populated cities are increasing and market competitions are also high.This project seeks to delve into Walmart sales data to identify top-performing branches and products, discern sales trends, and analyze customer behavior.
-The objective is to investigate methods for enhancing and optimizing sales strategies.
+The objective is to uncover insights that can inform and optimize sales strategies, enhancing the overall performance of the retail giant.

 ## About DataSet